mainframematrix/.github/profile/README.md

 * 🧪 Testing and QA
 * 🗣️ Ideas, discussions, and feedback

-📖 Read our [CONTRIBUTING.md](../.github/CONTRIBUTING.md) for guidelines on how to get started.
+📖 Proceed to our repositories and read our contributing guidelines on how to get started.

 ---